Iceland: On Elves and Hot Dogs

 11. The most famous restaurant in Iceland is a hot dog stand in Reykjavík (Bæjarins Bestu).
 And it was DELICIOUS!
 It’s one of the only affordable spots in the city and we certainly took advantage of that.
 About 5 different sauces were piled into the bun with crispy friend onions and with an Icelandic hot dog on top.
 So, so good.

 12. Icelanders drink more Coke than any other country on earth per capita!
-This is pretty much what their soda section looks like in the grocery store.

 I learned lots in Iceland.
 Most importantly, I learned that a few days in Reykjavik is not nearly enough.
 The most beautiful and unique natural wonders lay outside the city’s borders in the rest of the country.
 You need at least a week to see what Iceland’s hiding behind those glaciers.
 Until next time, Iceland!